ivuorinen/starred/README.md

 - [KrauseFx/FxLifeSheet](https://github.com/KrauseFx/FxLifeSheet) - Tracking the key metrics of my life
 - [Lissy93/Brewfile](https://github.com/Lissy93/Brewfile) - 🍺 My list of packages to be installed on MacOS via Homebrew, for the ultimate dev setup
 - [adamcooke/staytus](https://github.com/adamcooke/staytus) - 💡 An open source solution for publishing the status of your services
+- [benbalter/jekyll-readme-index](https://github.com/benbalter/jekyll-readme-index) - A Jekyll plugin to render a project's README as the site's index.
+- [d-ogarkov/jekyll-extlinks](https://github.com/d-ogarkov/jekyll-extlinks) - This Jekyll plugin adds custom attributes (rel="nofollow", target="_blank", etc.) to external links in your content.
+- [hahwul/jekyll-securitytxt](https://github.com/hahwul/jekyll-securitytxt) - Jekyll plugin for security.txt
 - [huginn/huginn](https://github.com/huginn/huginn) - Create agents that monitor and act on your behalf.
 Your agents are standing by!
+- [jekyll/github-metadata](https://github.com/jekyll/github-metadata) - Jekyll plugin to propagate the `site.github` namespace and set default values for use with GitHub Pages.
+- [jekyll/jekyll-archives](https://github.com/jekyll/jekyll-archives) - :books: Archive pages for your Jekyll tags and categories.
+- [jekyll/jekyll-redirect-from](https://github.com/jekyll/jekyll-redirect-from) - :twisted_rightwards_arrows: Seamlessly specify multiple redirections URLs for your pages and posts.
 - [joeyates/imap-backup](https://github.com/joeyates/imap-backup) - Backup and Migrate IMAP Email Accounts
+- [lazee/premonition](https://github.com/lazee/premonition) - Premonition is a Jekyll extension that makes it possible to add block-styled content to your site.
+Like summaries, notes, hints or warnings.
 - [mame/quine-relay](https://github.com/mame/quine-relay) - An uroboros program with 100+ programming languages
+- [nhoizey/jekyll-postfiles](https://github.com/nhoizey/jekyll-postfiles) - A Jekyll plugin that copies static files from the _posts to the _site folder
+- [philnash/jekyll-mastodon_webfinger](https://github.com/philnash/jekyll-mastodon_webfinger) - A Jekyll plugin that adds a WebFinger file to your site, allowing you to use your own domain to help others discover your Mastodon profile.
 - [scttnlsn/dandelion](https://github.com/scttnlsn/dandelion) - Incremental Git repository deployment.
 - [shivammathur/homebrew-php](https://github.com/shivammathur/homebrew-php) - :beer: Homebrew tap for PHP 5.6 to 8.4.
 PHP 8.4 is built nightly.
 - [thoughtbot/guides](https://github.com/thoughtbot/guides) - A guide for programming in style.